tdwg/website/conferences/2026/program/sessions-list-by-type/index.md

 The goal of the session is to examine how large language models may reshape biodiversity data access and curation while identifying opportunities and limitations for their responsible use.

 ## Session of Lightning Talks

-{:id="lt09"}
-### LT09 Advancing Environmental Safeguard Practices through Robot-Ready Data Standards

-Session type
-: Session of Lightning Talks (Open)

-Organizers
-: [Abdulrahim Abubakar](mailto:abdrahimnda@gmail.com), Ministry of Environment, Kwara State Nigeria, Nigeria; [Mohammed Abubakar](mailto:mmbaama@gmail.com), Federal University, Lafia, Nasarawa State, Nigeria

-The integration of environmental safeguards within the biodiversity conservation framework is critical in today’s rapidly changing ecosystems.
-This organised session aims to explore how the implementation of robot-ready data standards can enhance environmental management and social impact assessments, particularly in projects funded by international organisations like the World Bank.
-Drawing on over 10 years of experience in environmental management, social impact assessment, and policy implementation, we will discuss the role of automated data collection and machine learning in improving the efficiency and compliance of environmental safeguards.
-Participants will delve into the latest advancements in data standards that facilitate the machine-readability of environmental data, making it accessible for researchers, policymakers, and conservation practitioners.
-The session will feature lightning talks from leading experts, including case studies that highlight best practices in using these standards to ensure environmental compliance across various projects.
-Through interactive discussions and workshops, we will address challenges faced in standardising environmental data and foster innovative solutions to promote effective data collection, sharing, and analysis.
-Our goal is to facilitate collaboration within the environmental community and push forward innovative practices that support sustainable management of biodiversity.

 {:id="lt16"}
 ### LT16 Community-Powered, Research-Ready: Citizen Science for a Digital Future